6 Tips for Millennials on Buying a Home in New York

 Compare it to a typical mortgage in the area you want to buy in.

-Can you really afford a home here, with a mortgage, PMI, and taxes?
-If the numbers barely scrape by, it’s better to stay a renter.
+Can you afford a home with a mortgage, PMI, and taxes here?
+If the numbers barely scrape by, staying litter is better.

 You never know what may happen, and being unable to pay a mortgage will lead to far worse things than being unable to pay rent.